This is part of our Distance Learning Project (DLP) specially written for us by Violet Kipling with Craig Hamilton-Parker.

 After the Circle

 After the circle is over a discussion can take place regarding everyone’s feelings and experiences within the circle.
 It is wasting too much valuable time if this is done within the circle; if it is relevant ‘say it’.
-If it is not keep it until after the circle.
+If it does not keep it until after the circle.

 Circle members usually have a hot drink after circle or some form of light refreshments.
 This restores energy and vitality.
 If the circle has been recorded then this can, of course, be listened to.